vhartman/vhartman.github.io/_posts/2023-05-01-strava-way-to-work.md

 [Plot of all bike rides]

-Here, I colored the rides to the university in [] and the ones back home [].
+Here, I colored the rides to the university in green and the ones back home red.

 With the bikes distinguished, and the rides filtered, so we are only considering the ones that actually go from university to home, and the other way, we can make pretty histograms of the elapsed time between start and end: